Abdul-Ismail/Chat-Application/README.md

 # React_Chat_App
-A chap application built using react
+A chap application built using React for the fronte-end and Firebase as the real-time database.
+The application allows for a user to message a user individually or message users that are in a room.

 ### Accessing the application
 The application has been hosted on the following linking: